CGIS office closure during national lockdown

 CGIS [Metro Centre, A block, 8th floor] will not be available for walk-in customers but our committed staff will still be available through our various electronic communication platforms.

-Walk-in customers will be received at the CGIS public information counter at Thuso House (Ground Floor, 61 Jorissen Street, Braamfontein).
+Walk-in customers will be received at the CGIS public information counter at Metro Link (Ground Floor, 158 Civic Boulevard, Braamfontein - Opposite Joburg Theatre).

 Please send your property-related requests through the electronic communication channels listed below: